rust-lang/book/second-edition/src/ch14-03-cargo-workspaces.md

 If you choose to publish the crates in the workspace to crates.io, each crate in the workspace will get published separately.
-The `cargo publish` command does not have an `--all` flag or a `-p` flag, so it is necessary to change to each crate's directory and run `cargo publish` on each crate in the workspace in order to publish them.
+The `cargo publish` command does not have an `--all` flag or a `-p` flag, so it is necessary to change to each crate’s directory and run `cargo publish` on each crate in the workspace in order to publish them.

 <!-- What does that mean, we have to publish them all one at a time?-->